jfecher/ante-website/content/docs/language.md

 > who are now free to pass owned (`imm`, `uniq`) or mutably shared (`ref`, `mut`) data.

 A reference promotion occurs when a `imm` or `uniq` reference is required but only a `ref` or `mut` reference is provided.
-When promoting a reference, instead of getting a `imm t` or `uniq t`, an `unstable imm t` or `unstable uniq t` is received instead.
-Compared to the non-unstable versions, unstable references require us to show to the compiler that the reference is not _locally_ mutably aliased.
-In other words, a `unstable uniq t` doesn't need to be unique globally, it only needs to be unique while it is still being used.
+When promoting a reference, instead of getting a `imm t` or `uniq t`, a `local imm t` or `local uniq t` is received instead.
+Compared to the non-local versions, local references only require us to show to the compiler that the reference is not _locally_ mutably aliased.
+In other words, a `local uniq t` doesn't need to be unique globally, it only needs to be unique while it is still being used.
+This allows for aliases to exist further up the call stack as long as they aren't accessed while the local reference is alive.

 Note that in the case of cyclic types, a variable is counted as a possible alias to itself and thus cannot be promoted.

 ```ante